-Lets you disable the wireless module slot.
+Lets you disable the port.
 Default is enabled.

-LAN/WLAN Auto Switching

-Select to enable control of WLAN function based on wired network connection status.

-Wake on WLAN

-Select to enable the WLAN device to wake the system from suspend states.

-Option Heading Port Options Lets you disable the following ports (default is enabled): Serial Port A (rear port optional component) SATA 0 Front USB ports - front USB port 1 is the USB Type-C port.
-Rear USB ports USB Legacy Port Charging - enables USB charging port capability when the system is in hibernate or shutdown state.
-Supported by the right front USB port.
-Rear USB Type-C Downstream Charging - enables USB charging port capability when the system is in hibernate or shutdown state.
-Rear panel optional component.
-Front USB Type-C Downstream Charging - enables USB charging port capability when the system is in hibernate or shutdown state.
-Option ROM Launch Policy These policies control whether Legacy Option ROMs or UEFI drivers are loaded.
+NOTE: Serial Port A and/or Serial Port B settings are available depending on installed hardware.

+I/O Address A/B

+Lets you specify the address.
+Default is enabled.

+Interrupt A/B

+Lets you specify the address.
+Default is enabled.

+Lets you disable the following ports (default is enabled):

+- SATA connectors

+- Front USB ports

+- Rear USB ports

+- USB Legacy Port Charging

+Enables USB charging port capability when the system is in hibernate or shutdown state.

+Front USB Type-C Downstream Charging

+Enables USB charging port capability when the system is in hibernate or shutdown state.

+Restrict USB Devices

+Specify the following categories of USB devices to enable:

+- Allow all USB devices (default)

+- Allow only keyboard and mouse

+- Allow all but storage devices and hubs.

+When some devices are restricted, the system will disable USB ports that do not meet the allowed criteria.
+This feature is usually combined with similar policies within the operating system since USB devices can be moved to different ports.
+The ports disabled by the BIOS will remain disabled until the system is restarted.

+Option ROM Launch Policy

+These policies control whether Legacy Option ROMs or UEFI drivers are loaded.
 Default is 'All UEFI' for Windows 10 or later.

+Configure Option ROM Launch Policy

+- All legacy

+- All UEFI

+- All UEFI except video

+Power Management Options

-Configure Option ROM Launch Policy All legacy All UEFI All UEFI except video Power Management Runtime Power Management (enable/disable) Options Allows certain operating systems to reduce processor voltage and frequency when the current software load does not require the full capabilities of the processor.
+Runtime Power Management (enable/disable)

+Allows certain operating systems to reduce processor voltage and frequency when the current software load does not require the full capabilities of the processor.
 Default is enabled.

-Extended Idle Power States (enable/disable) Allows certain operating systems to decrease the processors power consumption when the processor is idle.
+Extended Idle Power States (enable/disable)

+Allows certain operating systems to decrease the processors power consumption when the processor is idle.
 Default is enabled.

-S5 Maximum Power Savings (enable/disable) Enabling this feature reduces the power of the system as much as possible in the S5 state.
+S5 Maximum Power Savings (enable/disable)

+Enabling this feature reduces the power of the system as much as possible in the S5 state.
 Power is removed from the wake up circuitry, the expansion slots, and any management features while in S5.
 Default is disabled.

-SATA Power Management (enable/disable) Enables or disables SATA bus and/or device power management.
+SATA Power Management (enable/disable)

+Enables or disables SATA bus and/or device power management.
 Default is enabled.

-PCI Express Power Management (enable/disable) Enabling this option permits the PCI Express links to use Active Power State Management (ASPM) to ent lower power states while not in use.
+PCI Express Power Management (enable/disable)

+Enabling this option permits the PCI Express links to use Active Power State Management (ASPM) to enter lower power states while not in use.
 Default is enabled.

-Unique Sleep State Blink Rates (enable/disable) This feature is designed to provide a visual indication of what sleep state the system is in.
+Unique Sleep State Blink Rates (enable/disable)

+This feature is designed to provide a visual indication of what sleep state the system is in.
 Each sleep state has a unique blink pattern.
 Default is disabled.

 NOTE: A normal shutdown goes to the S4 state for Windows 10 or later.

 SO (On) = Solid white LED.

-S3 (Stand By)= 3 blinks at 1Hz (50% duty cycle) followed by a pause of 2 seconds (white LED) - repeate cycles of 3 blinks and a pause.
+S3 (Stand By)= 3 blinks at 1Hz (50% duty cycle) followed by a pause of 2 seconds (white LED) - repeated cycles of 3 blinks and a pause.

+S4 (Hibernation)= 4 blinks at 1Hz (50% duty cycle) followed by a pause of 2 seconds (white LED) - repeated cycles of 4 blinks and a pause.

-Option Heading S5 (Soft Off) = LED is off.
-Power On from Keyboard Ports (enable/disable) When enabled, this feature allows a key press to power on the system when it is off (S5 state).
+S5 (Soft Off) = LED is off.

+Power On from Keyboard Ports (enable/disable)

+When enabled, this feature allows a key press to power on the system when it is off (S5 state).
 If using a USB keyboard, it must be plugged into one of the rear ports labeled with the keyboard icon.
 Default is disabled.